HackBulgaria/Algo-1/week2/README.md

 which turns out to be a key problem in algorithm design.
 Check out the algorithm steps and then look at [this article](http://googleresearch.blogspot.com/2006/06/extra-extra-read-all-about-it-nearly.html) :)

+The time has come to move on to data structures that are not linear.
+This lecture we'll be looking at [binary trees](materials/binary_trees.md) and interesting ways of solving problems with them.

 ## Tasks

 1. [Roots](1-Roots/README.md) - Find the square root of a number using binary search.